E-Routes: UK and Europe

 The E-Routes currently total over 53,000 kilometres in some 20 countries, extending from Estonia and Poland to Portugal and from Sweden to Greece.
 In continental Europe, routes are linked via a border crossing; with countries like the UK, where there are no land borders, the links are via ferry ports.

-Ever since the concept of establishing these European Long Distance routes in the UK was raised, the Long Distance Walkers Association (LDWA) has not only taken an interest in, but has been closely involved in the establishment of these routes as the implementing body in the UK.
+Ever since the concept of establishing these European Long Distance routes in the UK was raised, the Long Distance Walkers Association (LDWA) has not only taken an interest in, but was closely involved in the establishment of these routes up to the early 2000s as an initial implementing body in the UK.

 Constituent Paths of E-Routes within the UK